mermaid-js/mermaid/docs/gantt.md

 You can divide the chart into various sections, for example to separate different parts of a project like development and documentation.

 To do so, start a line with the `section` keyword and give it a name.
 (Note that unlike with the [title for the entire chart](#title), this name is *required*.

+### Milestones

+You can add milestones to the diagrams.
+Milestones differ from tasks as they represent a signle instant in time and are identifiedd by the keyword `milestone`

 ## Setting dates